mandino/theboxerboston.com/wp-content/plugins/the-events-calendar/readme.txt

 === The Events Calendar ===

-Contributors:  ModernTribe, roblagatta, faction23, caseypatrickdriscoll, jazbek, jbrinley, leahkoerper, brook-tribe, ckpicker, barry.hughes, neillmcshea, peterchester, reid.peifer, shane.pearlman
+Contributors:  ModernTribe, roblagatta, faction23, jazbek, jbrinley, leahkoerper, brook-tribe, ckpicker, barry.hughes, joshlimecuda, geoffgraham, brianjessee, mdbitz, neillmcshea, peterchester, ryancurban, reid.peifer, shane.pearlman
 Tags: events, calendar, event, venue, organizer, dates, date, google maps, conference, workshop, concert, meeting, seminar, summit, class, modern tribe, tribe, widget
 Donate link: http://m.tri.be/29
-Requires at least: 3.7
+Requires at least: 3.8
-Tested up to: 3.9.1
+Tested up to: 4.0
-Stable tag: 3.6.1
+Stable tag: 3.8.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Events Calendar is a carefully crafted, extensible plugin that lets you easily share your events.
 Beautiful.
 Solid.
 Awesome.

 == Description ==

+><strong>A note about support:</strong> We’re here to help troubleshoot bugs, but should set expectations early that the support forums at WordPress.org are only checked once a week.
+Please read our <a href=“http://wordpress.org/support/topic/welcome-the-events-calendar-users-read-this-first?replies=3”>sticky post</a> before creating a new thread.
+>
+> Users looking for more timely/in-depth support are encouraged to check out <a href="http://m.tri.be/mj" target="_blank" title="[new window]">Events Calendar PRO</a>.

 Create and manage events with ease.
 Get professional-level quality and features backed by a team you can trust.
 The Events Calendar will help you kick ass.